These delicious no-bake vegan truffles are made with 5 easy ingredients and make a perfect healthy snack or dessert.

-You can buy these ‘energy balls’ at the shops around here and these are similar, but I’d say even yummier!
+You can buy these ‘energy balls’ at the shops around here and these are similar, but I’d say these are much, much yummier.

 This is a super-simple 5-ingredient recipe that you whip up in your food processor.
 There’s no baking involved.
 So it really couldn’t be easier.

-You process up some almonds, pine nuts, dried (dessicated) coconut, cocoa or cacao powder and syrup up in the food processor and then roll that sticky dough into balls that you then roll in either more cocoa/cacao powder or dried (dessicated) coconut.
+You process almonds, pine nuts, dessicated coconut, cocoa powder and maple syrup up in the food processor and then roll the dough into balls.
+Then you roll the balls in either more cocoa/cacao powder or dessicated coconut.
+Easy as that.

-You can keep them in the freezer or the fridge.
+Keep them stored in the fridge or freezer.
 They don’t freeze solid in the freezer but do get very hard and chewy, whereas in the fridge they are softer but still perfectly hold their shape.
-It just depends on how long you want them to stay fresh.
-If you’re keeping them longer (longer than a week) then freezer it is.

 - Vegan Carrot Cake Balls